alemdaroglu/route-planner-full-stack/README.md

 ## Quick Start
 ### Prerequisites
-- Docker Engine installed on your local machine
+- Docker Engine and Docker Compose installed on your local machine (Docker Desktop includes both of them)

 ### Run
 - Clone the repo to a local directory
 - Run "docker-compose up -d" in the project root (make sure Docker Engine is up and running)
-- That's it: You can check the UI from http://localhost:3000.
+- Once the containers are up, you can open your browser and access the UI at http://localhost:3000.
-- You can directly send requests to http://localhost:8080/api if you want to.
+- You can directly send requests to the backend API at http://localhost:8080/api if you want to.
 - Check Swagger UI from http://localhost:8080/swagger-ui to get API specs
 - PGAdmin is set up at http://localhost:5050/.

+### PGAdmin Connection Setup
-First time you go there, you'll need to set up the db connection.
-Select "Add New Server" -> Under "General", enter "db" for "Name", switch to "Connection" tab, "Host name" is "db", "Username" is "admin", "Password" is "secret".
+- After accessing the PGAdmin at http://localhost:5050/, enter "app@test.com" as Username and "secret" as Password.
+Then in the main page, select "Add New Server" -> Under "General" tab, enter "db" for "Name", switch to "Connection" tab, "Host name" is "db", "Username" is "admin", "Password" is "secret".
 Then hit "Save".

 ### Tips
 - After registering your first user, you should update it from PGAdmin UI to set its role as "ADMIN", to fully access the API.
 Other users can stay as "AGENCY".